Vladlex/StickerGet/README.md

 When you create your bot – start a conversation with him.
 Run project in Xcode (you can debug while running bot).

-In Telegram: just write bot the name of the sticker set.
+In Telegram: just write the the sticker set name.
 Wait for a while and bot responds you with a zip file with sickers.
 To get emoji-prefixed files in zip archive – add " -emoji" after sticker set name.
 Like "animals -emoji".

 # Based on TelegramBotSDK